 Plenty of TikTok users posted videos of themselves trying the trend and some of them have been quite candid in saying that they don't exactly dig the flavor combo.
 Some folks said "hell no" after giving it the old college try, including one TikTok user that said she actually gained weight after drinking lemon in her coffee for a week straight.

 "Adding lemon to your water makes it tastes better, so it can help you stay hydrated.
 Also, drinking water before a meal can promote satiety, so you may be inclined to eat less," she explained.
-"If you were eating less, it could produce the calorie deficit needed for weight loss, but even so, adding a glass of water to your pre-meal routine wouldn’t have a dramatic impact on your weight.
-And there’s nothing magical about adding a slice of lemon to your water.
-It’s not enhancing calorie burning or anything like that."
+"If you were eating less, it could produce the calorie deficit needed for weight loss."
+Basically, adding lemon to water has more to do with hydration than anything else.

-"A slice of lemon has less than 5 percent of the vitamin C you need each day.
-Meanwhile, you could exceed your daily needs by having either a cup of strawberries or red pepper slices.
+There are much more effective ways to use fresh fruits and vegetables to support weight loss, says Cassetty.
+"Meanwhile, you could exceed your daily needs by having either a cup of strawberries or red pepper slices.
 And chewing food helps promote feelings of fullness so, in this regard, there’s a benefit to eating food.
 There’s really no additional benefit you get by adding lemon to your water outside of helping you drink more water," she said.

-Does adding lemon to your coffee help with weight loss?
+Can adding lemon to your coffee help with weight loss?

-"I can’t think of a single benefit of adding lemon to coffee isn't in itself dangerous, it sheds light on a larger issue.
+But experts say that while adding lemon to coffee isn't in itself dangerous, it sheds light on a larger issue.
 "I’d actually consider this behavior to be a red flag for disordered eating.
 Eating for weight loss shouldn’t be about restricting yourself or forcing yourself to eat or drink something that’s not appetizing.
-That’s a sign that you’re not building sustainable habits and it also suggests that you're willing to prioritize losing weight over your well-being," she said.
+That’s a sign that you’re not building sustainable habits and it also suggests that you're willing to prioritize losing weight over your well-being," Cassetty said.